 What I Like About This Diet as a Personal Trainer and Human Being

 Do you lose weight on the Mediterranean diet?
 You could, sure!
 In my opinion, the best part about this is that everything is OK to eat in moderation.
 In other words, you aren’t “breaking” your diet by having chocolate or wine.
 I think that’s important mentally and emotionally – diets that are overly limiting set you up for failure.

 They just aren’t sustainable.
 I personally think that diets like the Whole 30 or the 21 Day Fix are great for “kick-starting” weight loss efforts.
 They are great for motivation and busting through plateaus, but they just aren’t real life.
 They aren’t.

 If you’ve ever tried a super limiting diet (carb-free, Whole 30, etc.) then you probably know what I mean.

 For those who aren’t highly disciplined, extremely limiting diets can be an emotional rollercoaster.
 Plus, they don’t guarantee that you’ll make long-lasting changes.
-What’s the point in losing a bunch of weight one month just to gain it back once you’re “off” of your diet?
+What’s the point in losing a bunch of weight in one month just to gain it back once you’re “off” of your diet?